Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The Bank of Ireland offers a few current accounts designed for uni students:

 - 2nd Level Current Account.
 This comes with a contactless Visa Debit Card if you’re over 14 (you can also get one if you’re under 14 with parental consent), mobile banking and online banking.

 - 3rd Level Current Account.
 Suitable for full-time 3rd level students studying for undergraduate or postgraduate qualifications.
 You can apply online and you won’t be charged fees on things like lodgements and debit card transactions while you’re still studying.

 - Graduate Current Account.
 Designed for those that have graduated in the past three years.
 You won’t be charged fees for a range of banking activities including debit card transaction, withdrawals at Bank of Ireland ATM or branches and contactless payments.

 Ulster Bank Student Account

-The Ulster Bank Student Account is designed for UK residents that are aged over the age of 18 that are enrolled full-time in a third level course which lasts between two and five years.
+The Ulster Bank Student Account is designed for ROI residents that are 18 or over and enrolled full-time in a third level course, which lasts between one and six years.
 You can access the account online and through a mobile app, take advantage of cash withdrawal through the Ulster Bank mobile app and travel with commission-free foreign money.

 AIB Student Account

-The AIB Student Plus Account is for anyone enrolling or currently enrolled in full-time in any third level course.
-This includes Irish students or those coming from abroad.
+The AIB Student Plus Account is for anyone enrolling or currently enrolled in any full-time third level course.
+This includes Irish students or those coming from overseas.
 The AIB Student Plus Account offers no account maintenance or transaction fees, competitive rates on student loans and overdrafts, an AIB Debit Card you can use at home and abroad, commission-free foreign currency and Apple Pay and Google Pay.